The Free Mirror Project is a Non-Profit Organization (NPO) registered in Canada, which has operated without borders since 2018.

 2020-02-19: Due to lack of utilisation, we've ceased mirroring Wikipedia.
 For example, last month we received 852 Wikipedia requests, totalling 197GB uploaded.
 To maintain the mirror we must transfer 9TB per month, meaning it's only 2% utilised.
 This is largely due to a lack of load-balancing of the mirrors, at the Wikimedia level--out of our control.
 Archival will continue, but live mirroring will not.
 The mirror was live for ~14 months.
 RIP.
 Requests have been automatically redirected to the next geographically-closest mirror at Your.org, Chicago, Illinois, USA: https://dumps.wikimedia.your.org/

 It may surprise you, but Wikipedia is mirrored in only five places in the world.
 This is largely due to the huge amount of resources required to do so.

 Wikipedia represents the pinnacle of human knowledge.
 The importance of preserving and sharing that knowledge cannot be overstated.
 The Free Mirror Project is proud to be among these world-class organisations in providing a Wikipedia mirror:

-Wikipedia needs more mirrors still.
-In the future, we hope to be able to provide additonal locations.
+Wikipedia needs more mirrors still. (update: perhaps only if load balancing is implemented) In the future, we hope to be able to provide additonal locations.